ramlaxman/PL-3-Programs/README.md

     **Movies/Shows/Serials/Events you have heard about the technology**:

-        If yes, please state the scenario and application *there*:
+        If yes, please state the scenario and application:

     **Implementation in real world:**